US 27 Reconstruction in Downtown Chattanoogaincluding widening the Olgiati Bridge over the Tennessee River

-- Add 1-to-2 additional travel lanes on US 27 in each direction, along with 1-to-2 ramp lanes
+- Add additional travel lanes and additional ramp lanes in each direction on US 27

-- Modify the interchanges at West Main Street, Martin Luther King Boulevard, and East 4th Street
+- Modify interchanges at West Main Street, Martin Luther King Boulevard, and East 4th Street

 - Construct nine (9) multi-phase bridges and 31 retaining walls

-- Construct a dedicated ramp to 4th Street on US 27 North and a dedicated ramp from Martin Luther King Boulevard to US 27 North
+- Construct dedicated ramp to 4th Street and dedicated ramp from Martin Luther King Boulevard along US 27 North

 - Remove “S” curve from US 27

-- Construction to occur in limited footprint to use mostly existing right-of-way
+- Construct project in limited footprint to use mostly existing right-of-way

 Roadway length - 1.623 miles long